renquinn/easel-py/README.md

 ## Usage

 When connected to a Canvas course, easel will read in a yaml file and create the corresponding component in Canvas on that course.
-Currently, easel assumes you will run its command from the root of your course directory (where the component subdirectories are located).
+Currently, easel requires you to run its commands from the root of your course directory (where the component subdirectories are located).
 This is where easel will initialize its database:
 `.easeldb`.

-First, tell easel about your Canvas instance.
-Then, initialize easel and add a course or courses.
-From there, you can create yaml files describing your course content and push them to your course.
+### Getting Started

 For each of these operations, refer to their detailed description and usage below.

+1. Tell easel about your Canvas instance (only needs to be run once):
+    `easel login <canvas_base_url> <api_token>`
+2. Initialize easel in a course-specific directory: `easel init`
+3. Add a course or courses (i.e., sections):
+    `easel course add <canvas_course_url>`
+4. Create yaml files describing your course content and push them to your
+   course: `easel push [component_filepath ...]`

+Easel makes it easy to not have to start from scratch by first pulling the material from a previous course and pushing it to a new course:

+1. Tell easel about your Canvas instance:
+    `easel login <canvas_base_url> <api_token>`
+2. Initialize easel in a course-specific directory: `easel init`
+3. Add the previous course: `easel course add <previous_canvas_course_url>`
+4. Pull everything from it: `easel pull`
+5. Add the new course: `easel course add <new_canvas_course_url>`
+6. Push everything to the new course: `easel --course <new_course_id> push`

-## Operations
+## Command Reference

 ### Login